ufritzke/gtfs-designer/README.md

 # gtfs-designer

-GTFS Designer is an open-source project based on crowdsourcing to facilitate the creation, import and export of a file in the standard General Ttransit Feed Specification.
+GTFS Designer is an open-source project based on crowdsourcing to facilitate the creation, import and export of a file in the standard General Transit Feed Specification.

 ## This project use